cerner/ccl-testing/README.md

 ## Contributing

-You are welcomed to Contribute.
+You are welcomed to contribute enhancements or fixes to the documention or code.
 Please read our [Contribution Guidelines][contibution_guidelines].
 Committers should follow the [Release Guidelines][release_guidelines].